 - A. Enlarge or diminish the livable area of the structure or any part thereof. - B. Change the number of dwelling units contained in any structure. - C. Cause a change in the location of, or the height of, the exterior walls or roof of the structure. - D. Cause a change in any exit or entrance facilities. - E. Cause a change in use.

-ALTERATION, STRUCTURAL - Any change in the supporting members of a building, such as bearing walls, columns, beams, or girders.
+ALTERATION, STRUCTURAL - Any change in the supporting members of a building, including but not limited to such as bearing walls, columns, beams, or girders.

 AREA, BUILDING - See "building area."